 The headland site was one of four sites identified in a 2008 Conservation Management Plan, commissioned by Redland City Council, as suitable for development of heritage infrastructure.

 The selected lot was previously the site of a tennis court and clubhouse and there are still remnants of a concrete slab from that time on the site.
-The footprint of the shelter is about 295m², around half that of a standard tennis court at 593m².
+The footprint of the facility is about 295m², around half that of a standard tennis court at 593m².

 The design clearly responds to community feedback and:

 A. The Yalingbila Bibula project will involve the partial restoration of the original topography and vegetation.

-Yalingbila Bibula will restore gentle slopes akin to the original ridge line on the site and replant native vegetation to encourage wildlife and restore sections of the area to a more natural state.
+Yalingbila Bibula will restore gentle slopes akin to the original ridgeline on the site and replant native vegetation to encourage wildlife and restore sections of the area to a more natural state.
 It will in no way impact the iconic North Gorge Walk or panoramic view of the Pacific Ocean.

 Redlands City Council is responsible for the remainder of the headland and development enquiries should be addressed to council at Redland City Council,

-A. Yes.
-Plans for a whale watching platform at Mooloomba were first flagged in the draft 2011 North Stradbroke Island Economic Transition Strategy.
+A. Plans for a whale watching platform at Mulumba were first flagged in the draft 2011 North Stradbroke Island Economic Transition Strategy.
 Extensive consultation was conducted on draft strategies with more than 2,400 submissions received.
 In 2015, a revised draft strategy was available for public consultation which still noted a whale watching platform.
 Informed by this broad community input, the final North Stradbroke Island Economic Transition Strategy, released in 2016, included plans for a whale interpretive facility.

 Importantly, Traditional Owners also identified a whale interpretive facility in the 2011 North Stradbroke Island Indigenous Business Development Plan.

-More consultation was undertaken from December 2018 to February 2019 specifically to ensure an appropriate design for the shelter.
+More consultation was undertaken from December 2018 to February 2019 specifically to ensure an appropriate design for the facility.
 More than 350 responses were received via an online survey, various stakeholder conversations and two public forums at the site.
 The design team also noted views expressed at a peaceful protest picnic held at the site in January 2019.
 The initial designs very clearly respond to the feedback received.